mostafa-ehab22/Autonomous-VTOL/README.md

 ## 🤝 Contributing

-This is an active graduation project.
+This is an active project.
 Issues and suggestions are welcome - feel free to open an issue for discussion.

 ---

 <div align="center">
-  <sub>Built as a graduation project at Faculty of Engineering, Alexandria University, Egypt: Autonomous VTOL × AWS Serverless</sub>
+  <sub>Built at Faculty of Engineering, Alexandria University, Egypt: Autonomous VTOL × AWS Serverless</sub>
 </div>